matus-kocik/django-template/README.md

 5. Install dependencies using UV Astral:

     ```bash
-    uv pip install --requirements pyproject.toml
+    uv sync
     ```

-    **Note:** UV Astral automatically creates and manages virtual environments for your project.
+    **Note:** UV Astral uses the `uv.lock` file to ensure reproducible builds and automatically manages virtual environments for your project.
 You don’t need to activate it manually.

+    If you need to install dependencies using `pip` for other environments, you can generate and use the `requirements.txt` file:

+    ```bash
+    uv export --output-file requirements.txt --with-hashes
+    pip install -r requirements.txt
+    ```

+    This approach ensures compatibility with tools or environments that rely on `requirements.txt` while maintaining reproducibility through the `uv.lock` file.

 6. **Check Python Interpreter and Environment**